 Shot Distance and Playoffs not Significant Predictors on Making a Shot

 A common perception is when a basketball player is closer to the basket, it would be easier to make a shot.
 The reality is often more complicated than that.
 This is simply because the defensive players can do a better job of defending when an offensive is closer to the basket for scoring.
 Another interesting question is how Kobe performed in playoff games relative to the regular season games and whether the playoffs affect the relationship between shot distance and his scoring potential.
-To answer these questions we applied a logistic regression model to the whole input dataset (25697 observations).
+To answer these questions, we applied a logistic regression model to the whole input dataset (25697 observations).
 Although shot_distance and playoffs were not among those 11 significant variables identified above, we included them and also the interaction term shot_distance*playoffs along with other 11 significant variables in the model fitting.
 The Hosmer and Lemeshow Goodness-of-Fit test gave a p-value of 0.3678, suggesting there is no evidence that the logistic modeling with 14 variables is a bad fit.
 The fitting statistics of shot_distance, playoffs, and their interaction term are shown below.

 Table 3.
 The fitting statistics of shot_distance, playoffs, and shot_distance*playoffs.